jackhealy1/DesignToReality/README.md

 **Overview**

 I initially created the main login container, then added the component files I thought were needed.
 I started with a basic header and form.
-Then I styled the components so they closely imitated the brief.
+Then I styled the components in a basic way.
 Once i had the basic structure, thought about what additional components and interactivity to add to enhance the form.

 I found an animated progress button that i thought would work well in place of back-end validation so I npm installed the relevant package, copied the associated css and worked it into my app.
 I adjusted some of the css to ensure the button fitted with my basic styling.